-There is no end to the gross oddities that you’re exposed to when you have children.
-I mean chickens.
+There is no end to the gross oddities that you’re exposed to when you have chickens.
 Chicken keeping is not for the faint of heart.
 Or fainters in general.
+Partly because of the lash egg.

 Now I’m not a farmer.
 I’m a regular gal in a regular house with nice shoes, an affinity for gold plated flatware and expensive haircuts.
 I also have chickens.
 So my shoes get chicken crap on them and I once left the grocery store realizing I had a piece of straw sticking out of my expensive haircut.
 That straw had chicken poop on it.